Modern Foreign Languages

 - Current and future study and employment

-Topics and themes are regularly re-visited and extended to enable students to prepare for the new style of terminal examination.
-There is no coursework or controlled assessment for this cohort.
+Topics and themes are regularly re-visited and extended to enable students to prepare for the new style of terminal examinations.
+There is no coursework or controlled assessment for GCSE.